How to Help the Leatherback Sea Turtle: 2026 Volunteer Guide

 How Weather Impacts Sea Turtle Nests

-Erosion can expose vulnerable nests or wash them away entirely, while storm surge and flooding can drown eggs and hatchlings alike.
-Debris washed up in a storm creates barriers that may trap young turtles or bury nests.
-When the best nesting sites are destroyed, the overall hatching success of sea turtle nests declines, putting these endangered animals at even greater risk.
+Erosion can expose vulnerable nests or wash them away entirely.
+Storm surge and flooding drown eggs and hatchlings alike.
+Debris washed up in a storm creates barriers that trap young turtles or bury nests.
+When the best nesting sites are torn up, overall hatch success drops, and endangered populations lose ground they cannot easily recover.

-Save The Sea Turtles: How You Can Help Nesting Sea Turtles
+Save the Sea Turtles: How You Can Help Nesting Sea Turtles

 RELATED: Best Days to Dig Post Holes